cedricblondeau/board-game-recs/README.md

 `board-games-recs` is powered by a [collaborative filtering](https://en.wikipedia.org/wiki/Collaborative_filtering) ML model.
 It uses reviews from users with similar tastes to compute similarity between games.

-Model is trained with [FastAI](https://docs.fast.ai/collab.html) which also provides great tooling for assembling data and recs are then written to a JSON file and exposed through a [React-based UI](ui).
+Model is trained with [FastAI](https://docs.fast.ai/collab.html) which provides great tooling for assembling data.
 See this [notebook](lab/model.ipynb) for more information.

+Recommendations are written to a JSON file and exposed through a [React-based UI](ui).

 ## Table of contents